Kingdom (manga)

 Kingdom (キングダム, Kingudamu) is a Japanese manga series written and illustrated by Yasuhisa Hara.
-It has been serialized in Shueisha's seinen manga magazine Weekly Young Jump since January 2006, with its chapters collected in 77 tankōbon volumes as of October 2025.
-Kingdom provides a fictionalized account of the Warring States period primarily through the experiences of the war orphan Xin and his comrades as he fights to become the greatest general under the heavens, and in doing so, unifying China for the first time in 500 years.
+It has been serialized in Shueisha's seinen manga magazine Weekly Young Jump since January 2006, with its chapters collected in 80 tankōbon volumes as of August 2026.
+The series is a fictionalized account of the Warring States period primarily through the experiences of the war orphan Xin and his comrades as he fights to become the greatest general under the heavens, and in doing so, unifying China for the first time in 500 years.
 The manga has been licensed for English release in North America by Viz Media.

-The series was adapted into a five-season anime television series by studio Pierrot.
+The series was adapted into a six-season anime television series by studio Pierrot.
 The first 38-episode season aired from June 2012 to February 2013; a second 39-episode season aired from June 2013 to March 2014; a third 26-episode season by Studio Signpost and Pierrot aired from April 2020 to October 2021; a fourth 26-episode season aired from April to October 2022; a fifth 13-episode season aired from January to March 2024.
-A sixth season premiered in October 2025.
+A sixth season aired from October to December 2025.
+A continuation of the sixth season has been announced.
 The anime has been licensed for English-language release by Crunchyroll.

-A live-action film was released in April 2019; a sequel film premiered in July 2022; a third film premiered in July 2023; a fourth film was released in July 2024.
+A live-action film was released in April 2019; a sequel film premiered in July 2022; a third film premiered in July 2023; a fourth film was released in July 2024; and a fifth film premiered in July 2026.

-By October 2025, the Kingdom manga had over 120 million copies in circulation, making it one of the best-selling manga series of all time.
+By January 2026, the Kingdom manga had over 120 million copies in circulation, making it one of the best-selling manga series of all time.
 In 2013, the manga won the Grand Prize of the Tezuka Osamu Cultural Prize.